On the Uniform Computational Content of Computability Theory: Indiscriminative Theorems

-The purpose of this section is to study a class of multi-valued functions or theorems with very little uniform content.
-We will call these functions or theorems {\em indiscriminative} since they cannot even be utilized to make binary choices.
+The purpose of this section is to study a class of multi-valued functions and theorems with very little uniform content.
+We will call these functions and theorems {\em indiscriminative} since they cannot even be utilized to make binary choices.
 In the Weihrauch lattice binary choice $\C_2$ represents the ability of making binary choices and the much weaker principle $\ACC_\IN$ represents the ability of choosing one of countably many objects in a setting where at most one object is forbidden.

 \begin{definition}[Discriminative degrees] A multi-valued function $f$ on represented spaces is called {\em discriminative} if $\C_2\leqW f$.
 Otherwise, it is called {\em indiscriminative}.
-We call $f$ {\em $\omega$--discriminative}, if $\ACC_\IN\leqW f$ and {\em $\omega$--indiscriminative} otherwise. \end{definition}
+We call $f$ {\em $\omega$--discriminative} if $\ACC_\IN\leqW f$ and {\em $\omega$--indiscriminative} otherwise. \end{definition}

-It follows directly from Fact~\ref{fact:ACC-chain} that every $f$ which is discriminative is also $\omega$--discriminative and every $f$ which is $\omega$--indiscriminative is also indiscriminative.
+It follows directly from Fact~\ref{fact:ACC-chain} that every discriminative multi-valued function is also $\omega$--discriminative and every $\omega$--indiscriminative multi-valued function is also indiscriminative.
 All non-constructive theorems from classical analysis that have been classified in the Weihrauch lattice so far are discriminative (see for instance \cite{BG11a,BGM12}).
-An indiscriminative theorem is very weak in the sense that it is not even capable of binary choices and in all cases that we will encounter here this has a common reason.
-This reason is that the corresponding theorem has just so many solutions that any finite portion of a particular solution does not carry any useful information.
+In all cases that we will encounter here indiscriminativity has a common reason; namely, that the corresponding theorem has so many solutions that any finite portion of a particular solution does not carry any useful information.
 This idea is made precise in the following definition.